-Peninsula Worklink, a program of the Peninsula Council for Workforce Development, offers a comprehensive range of services to help you find a job and career.
-Services provided through the Peninsula Worklink are funded through the U.S. Department of Labor so there’s never a charge, although eligibility may apply for certain services.
-Its vast network of workforce experts makes it a truly comprehensive value for residents and businesses.
+Peninsula Worklink, a program of the Peninsula Council for Workforce Development and other partner agencies, offers a comprehensive range of services to address the workforce needs of both job seekers and businesses.
+Services provided through Peninsula Worklink are funded through the U.S. Department of Labor so there’s never a charge, although eligibility may apply for certain services.
+Its vast network of resources and workforce experts makes it a truly valuable and comprehensive resource for residents and businesses.

-Coordinated in partnership with the Virginia Employment Commission, Thomas Nelson Community College, New Horizons Regional Education Center and Virginia Department for Aging and Rehabilitative Services, Peninsula Worklink’s One-Stop Career Center is strategically located at high activity location in Hampton.
+Coordinated in partnership with the Virginia Employment Commission, Thomas Nelson Community College, New Horizons Regional Education Center and Virginia Department for Aging and Rehabilitative Services, Peninsula Worklink’s One-Stop Career Center is conveniently located in the geographic center of the Peninsula.

 What is a Peninsula Worklink One-Stop Career Center?

 One-Stop Centers, also known as American Job Centers, were developed to bring together a broad array of employment and training services designed to address the needs of both job seekers and businesses.
 One-Stop Centers are part of Virginia’s Workforce Network and are a critical component of the federally funded Workforce Innovation and Opportunity Act (WIOA).
 At the heart of the one-stop approach are five over-arching principles:

 - Universal Access: Any individual should be able to go into a One-Stop and access a wide range of basic career services that can assist them with reaching their employment and career needs.

 - Streamlining Services: Employment and training programs for all people should be brought together and be easily accessible via One-Stop Centers.